Greg-T8/PracticalAutomation/ch8-azure-automation/index.md

 But you need to know the existing registration URL.
 This URL is not easy to get as there's no `Get-HybridRunbookWorker` cmdlet.

 To fix, just delete the registry key `HKLM\Software\Microsoft\HybridRunbookWorker`.

+## Managing Modules for Hybrid Runbook Workers
+You need to manually manage your PowerShell modules on Hybrid Runbook Workers, as Azure Automation doesn't do that for you.

+Be sure to scope module installation to `AllUsers`:

+`Install-Module -Name <module name> -Scope AllUsers`